 How Dana-Farber/Boston Children's Cancer and Blood Disorders Center approaches low-grade gliomas

-Dana-Farber/Boston Children's is home to the world’s largest pediatric low-grade glioma program, the Pediatric Low-Grade Astrocytoma (PLGA) Program.
+Dana-Farber/Boston Children's is also home to the world’s largest pediatric low-grade glioma research program, the Pediatric Low-Grade Astrocytoma (PLGA) Program.
 Through the PLGA Program, we conduct advanced research on the genetic and molecular causes of low-grade glioma.

 - Our pediatric brain tumor survivorship clinic is held weekly.